zxx01/DRL_graph_exploration/README.md

 ```
 ## Issues
 1. There is an unsolved memory leak issue in the C++ code.
 So we use the python subprocess module to run the simulation training.
 The data in the process will be saved and reloaded every 10000 iterations.

 2. If run in on ubuntu 20.04, please add `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++17 -O3")` in CMakeLists.txt.

+3. If you have a error `AttributeError:module 'distutils' has no attribute 'version'`, please install the appropriate version of distutils.
+    ```shell
+    pip install setuptools==59.5.0
+    ```

 ## How to Run?
 - To run the saved policy: